20 Epic Road Trips That Show You the Real Australia

 Image credit: Getty Images

-The Great Beach Drive, Queensland
+The Great Beach Drive, Qld

 17/21Your tyre marks may be the only sign of human intrusion on some of the vast stretches of white sand along the Great Beach Drive.
 Linking the Sunshine Coast with k'gari (Fraser Island), the route, 380 kilometres, covers two UNESCO Biosphere Reserves and a World Heritage Marine Park.